Search: I Can Fix Up My Home

 The First Thing to do: Calculate Your Maximum Joist Span

-Increasing the lumber size of the joists directly affects your distance between adjacent joists as well as the distance which they will span between beams.
+When you increase the lumber size of your joists it has a direct effect on your distance between adjacent joists along with as the distance which they will span between beams.
+Deck Terminology: The distance between beams is known as the joist span.

 • Joists Spaced 12”ve Apart